ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 1. Click your username.
 2. Press "Only select repositories".
-3. From the drop-down menu, type the repositories name containing your portfolio and select it.
+3. From the drop-down menu, type the repository's name containing your portfolio and select it.
 4. Press "Install & Authorize".

     ![permissions_git](images/permissions_git.png)

-Almost ready to deploy our portfolio.
+We are almost ready to deploy our portfolio.

 ### Creating a Space, Capsule, and viewing the portfolio

 The next step is to create a _Space_.
-Spaces act as a further layer of organization.
-Spaces can contain one or many Capsules (more on Capsules shortly) and can help organize large projects.
+Spaces act as a further layer of organisation.
+Spaces can contain one or many Capsules (more on Capsules shortly) and can help organise large projects.
 Click "Create a new Space for your apps" and follow the prompts.
 Afterward, enter the Space.

 Now we can create a _Capsule_.
-Capsules provide the server for your application or code - in our case, we'll create a Capsule that'll host our portfolio.
+Capsules provide the server for your application or code – in our case, we'll create a Capsule that'll host our portfolio.
 Click "Create a new Capsule for your Space".

-You'll be prompted to choose a Capsule type - our portfolio contains only front-end code, so choose a "Frontend" Capsule and:
+You'll be prompted to choose a Capsule type – our portfolio contains only front-end code, so choose a "Frontend" Capsule and:

 1. Select the "Trial" product type.
 2. Click the repository containing the portfolio.